This article was originally written in June 2018, but I updated it in January 2019 to ensure it remained relevant.

 My view on Magento 2 and the state of the platform

-I’ve had pretty heavy, hands-on involvement with a number of Magento 2 migrations (both Commerce and Open Source), right from the start on early releases and more recently on later releases (2.2.2 with one client).
-I think there have been a lot of struggles with the platform and a lot of pain for merchants, however, I would say it was kind of to be expected with such a new solution.
+I’ve had pretty heavy, hands-on involvement with a number of Magento 2 migrations (both Commerce and Open Source), right from the start on early releases and more recently on later releases (up until now looking at 2.3).
+I think there have been a lot of struggles with the platform and a lot of pain for merchants, however, I would say it was kind of to be expected with such a new solution with such an extensive feature list.

-If you invest well in it as an enterprise-level solution, I’d still say Magento is the best platform in the mid-level space if there is some complexity there and I think Cloud Edition will be the best platform in the market further down the line – most likely having a very similar model and offering to Salesforce Commerce Cloud, but with benefits around total cost of ownership, agility and extendability.
+If you invest well in it properly and use a strong integration partner etc, I’d still say Magento is the best platform in the mid-market space if there is some complexity there and I think Cloud Edition will become the best platform in the market further down the line – most likely moving more towards a SaaS offering and becoming more comparable to Salesforce Commerce Cloud, but with benefits around total cost of ownership, agility and extensibility.

-This said, I find myself recommending Shopify Plus more and more at the lower level (Magento Open Source level and lower level of Magento Commerce), as I don’t think Magento is the right platform for small, simple retailers anymore as it requires a lot of on-going maintenance and support, which can be unnecessary for single-currency, single-channel eCommerce businesses.
+This said, I find myself recommending Shopify Plus more and more at the lower level of the mid-market and SMB areas (Magento Open Source level and lower end of Magento Commerce), as I don’t think Magento is the right platform for small, simple retailers anymore as it requires a lot of on-going maintenance and support in order to get the most of the platform, which can be unnecessary for single-currency, single-channel eCommerce businesses.

 More information and context

 From its launch, Magento has always been available with two main options – an enterprise edition (now known as Magento Commerce) and a community edition (now known as Magento Open Source).
 Both editions are inherently the same platform, but Magento Commerce / Enterprise, the paid version, offers additional functionality, faster introduction of bug fixes and improvements, and, crucially, support, amongst other things.
-Magento Community / Open Source, on the other hand, is available for free as an open source solution, and relies on outside support, other than security patches.
-Both versions are supported by a strong network of third-party vendors offering extensions that can be bolted on to the core Magento system, to offer additional functionality and integrations.
+Magento Community / Open Source, on the other hand, is available for free as an open source solution and relies on outside support, other than security patches (although Magento Commerce is largely the same on that front).
+Both versions are supported by a strong network of third-party vendors offering extensions that can be integrated into the core Magento system, to offer additional functionality and integrations.
 Magento also has a really strong network of systems integrators / agencies.
+This extensibility and ease of integration can be part of the problem though and this is where the need for an enterprise-focused integration partner and on-going budget comes in.

 Why do retailers move away from Magento?